HostGator Review: Is It Right for You?

 In addition to the free SSL certificate that comes with every plan, HostGator also protects against distributed denial-of-service (DDoS) attacks, which occur when a large volume of fake traffic floods a web server and overwhelms its resources so that regular visitors can’t access the site.
 HostGator’s data centers can enable flood protection to avoid DDoS attacks.
 The provider also promises that its data centers themselves (i.e. where the physical servers are housed) are highly secure facilities with restricted access.

 There’s no doubt that SiteLock is a great tool to have in your arsenal.
 But heads up: promotional prices still apply here.
-That $1.94/month only applies when you buy a three year package, while the cheapest SiteLock plan you can buy through HostGator bills at $2.08/month for one year.
-The most expensive plan bills at $41.67/month for one year – although most smaller websites won’t need to worry about spending that much on protection.
+That $2.99/month add-on lasts for 12 months (billed annually), then renews at $7.99 per month.
+HostGator does offer SIteLock plans separately, and these range from $7.99 to $29.99 per month, depending on the level of security you need.
+Although most smaller websites won’t need to worry about spending that much on protection.

 Support & Ease of Use

-HostGator scores a perfect 5 out of 5 in our research for help and support.
-The provider offers 24/7 live chat and phone service (toll-free), which is great in principle.
+The provider offers 24/7 live chat, phone service (toll-free), email, a knowledge base, and community center.
+Which is great in principle.
 But we wanted to know what HostGator’s support is actually like when you need real answers to real questions.
 So we put it to the test!

-We put HostGator’s live chat and knowledge base to the test, and overall HostGator did pretty well – in fact, it exceeded our expectations by 3%.
+We put HostGator’s live chat and knowledge base to the test, and overall HostGator did excellently – in fact, it exceeded our expectations by 10% (up from a previous 3%).
 That might not sound too impressive, but it was one of only two hosts that surpassed our expectations.
-It outperformed both InMotion and A2 Hosting in the same support testing!
+It outperformed both InMotion and Bluehost in the same support testing!

 Where HostGator wowed us the most was with its extensive Knowledge Base, which puts you a few clicks away from all the information you need.
 It’s a virtual treasure trove, and you won’t need to bother with any dial tones or call transfers to access it.
-When we tried it out ourselves, HostGator’s Knowledge Base exceeded our expectations by 18%!
+When we tried it out ourselves, HostGator’s Knowledge Base exceeded our expectations!

 The searchable knowledge base covers everything from domains to design, and also offers forums where you can hear directly from other HostGator users.